LinqLover/squeak-gpt/README.md

 ![image](https://github.com/user-attachments/assets/dc16be64-0e05-4389-a303-0b94b4b73d07)
 ![image](https://github.com/user-attachments/assets/92021c3d-3686-47ec-8e5c-c5dd5c8229db)

+## Development

+### ChatGPT

+Chat mode of GPT Builder is very tedious.
+It is helpful for bootstrapping the instructions but often did a bad job for me at maintaining prior instructions.
+Be sure to review all changes with version control.
+Also, the instruction text is currently limited to 8000 characters.
+In the future, we should extract many best practices into a queryable knowledge base/memory.

 ## See Also

 If you want to use ChatGPT through the OpenAI API in Squeak instead, also check out [SemanticText](https://github.com/hpi-swa-lab/Squeak-SemanticText).